 “There are some upon this earth of yours,” returned the Spirit, “who lay claim to know us, and who do their deeds of passion, pride, ill-will, hatred, envy, bigotry, and selfishness in our name, who are as strange to us and all our kith and kin, as if they had never lived.
 Remember that, and charge their doings on themselves, not us.”7

-Could Dickens have been referencing Christ’s message as it is recorded in the book of Matthew 7:22-23?
+Dickens must have been referencing Christ’s message in the book of Matthew 7:22-23.
 “Many will say to Me in that day, ‘Lord, Lord, have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?’
 “And then I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness.’”

-While walking the streets the specter stops two men from coming to blows.
-Scrooge asks him how he managed it and the ghost replies it was the spirit of Christmas cheer; a reference to the Holy Spirit?
-The “helper” that Christ said he would send us is the very influence in our walk of faith that helps us to resist temptation and to forsake our former sinful ways.
+While walking the streets the second specter stops two men from coming to blows.
+Scrooge asks him how he managed it and Dickens penned reply has the ghost exclaim it was the spirit of Christmas cheer; a reference to the Holy Spirit?
+The “Helper” that Christ said he would send us is the very influence in our walk of faith that helps us to resist our never ending struggle with temptation and battle to forsake our former sinful ways.

-Next, its the Ghost of Christmas Present turn to visit Scrooge.
-They witness Bob Cratchit arriving home from church with Tiny Tim riding on his shoulder, just in time for Christmas dinner.
+Next, Dickens has the Ghost of Christmas Present to allow Scrooge to witness him employee Bob Cratchit arriving home from church with Tiny Tim riding on his shoulder, just in time for Christmas dinner.
 Tim’s brothers take him down and hustle him to another room to wash up for the meal, and Martha Cratchit asks her husband how Tim behaved while they were in the service:

 “As good as gold,” said Bob, “and better.
 Somehow he gets thoughtful sitting by himself so much, and thinks the strangest things you ever heard.
 He told me, coming home, that he hoped the people saw him in the church, because he was a cripple, and it might be pleasant to them to remember upon Christmas Day, who made lame beggars walk and blind men see.”8

-Next the same spirit takes Scrooge to the home of his nephew to witness how they celebrate Christmas, with lots of their friends and good food, drink, music and games:
+Next the spirit takes Scrooge to the home of his nephew to witness how they celebrate Christmas with lots of their friends and good food, drink, music and games.
+Dickens explained:

 “But they didn’t devote the whole evening to music.
 After a while they played forfeits; for it is a good to be children sometimes, and never better than at Christmas, when its mighty Founder was a child himself.
 Stop!
 There was first a game at blind-man’s bluff.
 Of course there was.
 And I no more believe Topper was really blind that I believe he had eyes on his boots.”9